sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 1. Finds the range (y-extent) for a section in the group using Match and Stop lines.
 The range  can span pages. if no Stop, next section's range starts at next anchor's Match + yOffset parameters.
 This behavior ensures sections’ ranges never overlap.
 2.  (repeats) Continues finding ranges for the group of sections, searching down the page and across page breaks, until the section group ends with the End parameter, or Sensible reaches the end of the document.
 3. Extracts fields from each section in the group, using any SenseML methods.
-Usually the data is in a repeated structure for each section.
+Sensible expects but doesn't require that the data is in a repeated structure for each section.